Borozenniy/Do-It-Planner/README.md

 ### 🎨 Frontend
-1. Go to /frontend - "cd frontend"
+1. Go to frontend folder - "cd frontend"
 2. Install dependencies - npm install
 3. Create .env or use .env.example and add values
   - VITE_DOMAIN="your.auth0.com"